naytev/naytev-blog/_posts/2015-2-25-social-share-buttons-analysis.md

 * Share button use will likely grow over time as: (a) sites improve their button integration – few get it right; (b) people acclimate to staying logged into their social accounts all the time (eliminating need to login for each share)

 Next week we’ll cover common share button pitfalls to avoid, like how to structure your share buttons so they don’t slow down your page load time.
 We’ll also cover button placement best practices that can boost your conversion from pageviews to shares.
+You can learn more and <a href="https://www.naytev.com/signup" class="naytev-sponsored-link">start a free 14 day trial of Naytev here</a>.

 _Update:_ You can access next week’s post here: [7 Share Button Techniques To Boost Your Website on Social](http://blog.naytev.com/7-share-button-techniques-boost-website-social/).